 - Bird feeders

 These small additions can help increase the value of your home by making it look more appealing to the eye.
-Even simple things such as yard symmetry can have a major impact on the beauty of your home.
+Even simple things such as yard symmetry can significantly impact the beauty of your home.
 Simple customizations, such as upgrading your mailbox and setting plants around it, can be easy on the wallet and help make your home look more unique.

 Have more time and money on your hands?

 If you are someone who likes a project and has some free time to work on your yard, then here are some options to improve your front yard curb appeal:

 - Tile your front porch